 Outside of acting, Julia is married to comedian Brad Hall, whom she met while they were both studying at Northwestern.
 Brad was also a castmember on SNL.
 They were married in 1987 and together they have two sons, Harry and Charles.
-Charles has become notable recently for being a walk-on for the Northwestern men's basketball team.
-In recent weeks as Northwestern has marched through tournaments, Julia has been spotted in the stands cheering Charles on enthusiastically:
+Charles became notable last year for being a walk-on for the Northwestern men's basketball team.

 But exactly what is Julia Louis-Dreyfus' net worth?
 Is she really a billionaire?
 And where does that rumor come from?